d12frosted/elpa-mirror/gnu/taxy-readme.txt

      (0 2 4 6 8)
      ;; These sub-taxys further classify the numbers below 10 into odd ;; and even.
-The odd taxy "consumes" numbers, while the even one ;; doesn't, leaving them to reappear in the parent taxy's objects.
+The odd taxy "consumes" numbers, while the even one ;; doesn't, leaving them to reappear in the parent taxy's items.
      (("Odd" "(consuming)"
        (1 3 5 7 9))
       ("Even" "(non-consuming)"